oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 The new subscription is shown with status *Pending*.
 The subscription only becomes active when the email address is confirmed.
 Check your mailbox.
 You should find a mail from OCI that invites you to confirm your subscription.
 When you click the link in the mail (or copy the url for the link to a browser window) you are taken to a web page that informs you that the subscription was confirmed.
 At this point, messages published to the topic will be relayed as email to the address you have subscribed with.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-email-subscription-confirmation.png 1200 647 "email subscription-confirmation" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-email-subscription-confirmation.png 1200 647 "Email invitation to confirm subscription on topic" %}

 Let's now create a DevOps project.
 Ensure that the context compartment is the right one - in my case *go-on-oci*, created in part 1 of this series.
 Type *devops* in search field; then navigate to *Overview*.
 An overview is shown of all DevOps projects - probably none at this point.

 Click on the button Create DevOps Project.
-{% imgx aligncenter assets/way-to-go-on-oci-article-2-createdevopsproject.png 1200 564 "createdevopsproject" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-createdevopsproject.png 1200 564 "Start creation of a new DevOps project" %}
 Type the name of the project, for example *go-on-oci*, and optionally enter a description - "Resources for the Way to Go on OCI application".

 Click on *Select Topic* and select the Topic you have just created.
 Then click on *Create DevOps Project*.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-devopsproject2.png 1200 564 "create devopsproject2" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-create-devopsproject2.png 1200 564 "Enter details for the new DevOps project" %}

 The DevOps project is created.
 Its overview page is shown.
-{% imgx aligncenter assets/way-to-go-on-oci-article-2-devopsproject-created.png 1200 564 "devopsproject created" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-devopsproject-created.png 1200 564 "Enable logging for freshly created DevOps project" %}

 One last step to complete the project definition: enable logging.
 Click on the button *Enable Log*.
 This takes you to a tab labeled *Logs*.
 Toggle the switch to *Enable Log*.

 This brings up a pane where the Log Group and the name of the Log are defined.
 In article 1 of this series, we created a Log Group *go-on-oci-logs* which can serve us now.
 If you want to use a different Log Group or do not have that group available (anymore), click on the link *Create New Group*.
 Provide a name for the Log.
 Then click on *Enable Log*.

-{% imgx aligncenter assets/way-to-go-on-oci-article-2-enable-logging.png 1200 487 "enable logging" %}
+{% imgx aligncenter assets/way-to-go-on-oci-article-2-enable-logging.png 1200 487 "Toggle the DevOps Logs enabled switch to the on position" %}

 The new log is shown with status *Creating*.
 After a minute or so, the status will be be updated to *Active*.
 Now the DevOps project is fully primed, ready for some action.